-Area C: The Lair of the Owlbear (EL4)
+AreaC: The Lair of the Owlbear (EL4)

-est, the terrain gets rocky and dry.
+As you walk through the forest, the terrain gets rocky and dry.
 You move to the side of the path, and a horrible smell burns in your nostrils.
 You hear a thrashing, crunching sound a few feet away.
 A tree falls, and as the dust settles, you are confronted by a huge bearlike creature with red-glowing eyes and a beak like a bird's, only filled with dozens of sharp teeth, each as long as a human finger.
 Blood soaks the chest of the beast, and you see the remains of its previous victim, a deer.
 You set your weapons as the monster charges you.